 I’ve become a bit of a recipe minimalist over the years.
-Whenever I write a new recipe, I always ask myself, “Is there any ingredient or step here that I can skip without losing anything?”
+Whenever I write a new recipe, I ask myself, “Is there any ingredient or step that I can easily skip?”
 Usually the answer is yes.
-My pomegranate fig lamb shanks are already quite pared down (and already quite delicious), but I thought I’d try simplifying that recipe even further and adapting it to feature a fall-off-the-bone-tender rack of ribs.
-As with those lamb shanks, pomegranate molasses is the real hero of this dish, and you don’t need much else to make it delicious.
+My pomegranate fig lamb shanks are already quite pared down, but I thought I’d try simplifying that recipe even further and adapting it to feature a fall-off-the-bone-tender rack of sweet and sour ribs.
+As with those lamb shanks, pomegranate molasses is the real hero of this dish.
+And you don’t need much else to make it delicious.

 - Prep Time: 15 minutes